zaphosting/docs/docs/community-info.md

 Sounds awesome?
 Well there's more! 🎉

-We are also proud to be hosting daily... yes you heard me right... **daily** giveaways for **€10 ZAP Coins** on our [ZAP-Hosting Community Discord Server](https://discord.gg/invite/zaphosting) to give back to our most active members of the community. 🫢
+We are also proud to be hosting daily... yes you heard me right... **daily** giveaways for **€10 ZAP Coins** on our [ZAP-Hosting Community Discord Server](https://discord.gg/invite/zaphosting) to give back to our most active members of the community.
+Our Discord Nitro boosters also receive an extra weekly giveaway as a thank you! 🫢

 I know all of this sounds awesome and we hope to see you around at our giveaways! ✨